Table of contents

 Make sure you use the context returned from the NewInternalSpan/NewExternalSpan/NewDatabaseSpan functions.
 This is because the span is added to the context.
 If you don’t use the context returned from the function, new spans will not be add at the correct place in the trace.

 You can also add tags to the span using the SetTag/SetQuery/SetError function.
-These tags will be added to the span and will be visible in the trace view of your tracing system (e.g. New Relic / Opentelemetry).
+These tags will be added to the span and will be visible in the trace view of your tracing system (e.g. New Relic / OpenTelemetry).

 import (